RaulBelmonteSouza/ProgrammingLanguageDefinitions/README.md

 # ProgrammingLanguageDefinitions
-Programming language definitions

-It's a repository for programming language definitions.
+It's my personal study repository about programming language definitions.

-It's for study proposals.
+It's only for study proposals.